 Going on a holiday usually involves a nice getaway for a few days of work.
 For me at least.
 It usually means I experience a view of a city or spend some time by the sea.
 Travelling for me is not only my form of escape but a time to educate and refresh myself for my return home.
+It never ever involves being arrested for a false accusation.

 On the 1st of August, I was invited by my boyfriend to meet his parents.
 In the trip, I knew I wanted to see the sites of Athens.
 What I experienced still till this day has left me humiliated and traumatised.
 How things can be massively exaggerated and blow out of proportion is beyond understanding.
 If you are yet to read the full story please read the full story – Arrested at the Acropolis: What Really Happened.